gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   where CC is the name of the non-GNU C++ compiler.

-  If the "zero cost" exception mechanism is used, and the platform supports automatic registration of exception tables (e.g., Solaris), paths to more objects are required:
+  If you are using the "zero cost" exception mechanism and the platform supports automatic registration of exception tables (e.g., Solaris), you need to include paths to more objects:

   .. code-block:: sh